emmercm/www/src/blog/_pinning-python.md

 pip install --requirement requirements.txt
 ```

 Now, we need to talk about Python's lack of a lock file.
 Some package managers for other languages such as [npm](https://www.npmjs.com/) for Node.js will pin _transitive_ dependency versions in a separate "lock" file.
 This means that if one package depends on another, the most recent compatible version of that second package gets remembered.
 Given a `package-lock.json` has been generated, `npm ci` will install the same _exact_ versions of _every_ dependency _every_ time.
 There is no equivalent for `pip` and Python.
-So even if my `requirements.txt` file specifies `
+So if my `requirements.txt` file only specifies `pandas==2.2.1`, I don't actually know what version of `numpy` will be installed.

-The `pip freeze` command outputs the exact version of every package installed
+The `pip freeze` command _kind of_ combats this lack of a lock file by outputting the exact version of every installed package in a format that can be written to a `requirements.txt` file.
+I don't consider this a real solution,

 ```shell
 # docker run --interactive --tty --rm --volume "$PWD:/pwd" --workdir "/pwd" python:3 sh -c 'pip install --requirement requirements.txt && pip freeze --exclude setuptools --exclude wheel'